 Investment: For machine = Tk.
 38000.00 For land = Tk.
+25000.00

-25000.00 For installation = Tk.
-10000.00 Total investment = Tk.
-73000.00 Pay back period = Total investment / (Net annual savings) = 73000.00/115200.00 = 0.63 years = 8 months 2% factor of safety has been considered during calculation.
+For installation = Tk, 10000.00

+Total investment = Tk.
+73000.00

+Pay back period = Total investment / (Net annual savings)

+= 73000.00/42000.00 = 1.74 years = 2.0 years = 20.86 months 2% factor of safety has been considered during calculation.

+3. RESULT AND DISCUSSION

 In this study a couple of properties were measured.
 It is found that the moisture content of rice straw has the highest value and it is about 18.76%.
 The lowest was bagasse with 10.10%.
 It is also found that the moisture contents of rice husk and saw dust was to be moderate.
 In bulk density test, saw dust hold the highest value of 140 kg/m3 which is good for transportation and storage.
 For calorific value test, it is found that rice husks posses the highest calorific value and it is about 15608 kJ/kg on the contrary rice straw has the lowest calorific value of 11823 kJ/kg.
 For the products, it is found that briquette, made of rice straw has the highest average moisture content of 6.77% and the lowest value is for rice husk.
 It is also found that calorific value of saw dust is the highest and it is about 17319 kJ/kg and the lowest is for rice straw of about 13279 kJ/kg.
 Ignitibility is also an important property and saw dust along with rice husk is found to process better ignitibility than the other two.
 From table it is found that the product moisture of 50% rice husk and 50% saw dust has the highest calorific value of 16325 kJ/kg which is comparable with that of fuel wood of 19700 kJ/kg.
 Also rice straw can be used as independent raw materials but the product quality is not good and also creates problem during feeding through screw, as a result the production rate is quite low, also it needs preprocessing before use.
 Blending of rice husk and rice straw is also done which also showed good quality of products but at some cost.
 Sawdust alone is difficult to densify due to high power consumption though it has a higher calorific value.
 Rice straw, bagasse and wheat straw needed preprocessing, as these were available in various sizes.
-During testing it was observed that the length between 0.75 cm to 1.25 cm of the above raw materials is suitable for briquetting making.
+During testing it was observed that the length between 0.75 cm to 1.25 cm of the above raw materials are suitable for briquetting making.
 For the purpose of sizing of raw materials, they were cut into small pieces.
-In a die heated electricity driven screw press type briquetting machine, the best product found on the basis of comparative analysis among all the products of the experiment is the 70% rice husks and saw dust with a calorific value of 14675 kJ/kg and with a production rate 72 kg/hr.
-Cost of product is 2.08 Tk. /kg.
+In a die heated electricity driven screw press type briquetting machine, the best product found on the basis of comparative analysis among all the products of the experiment is the 70% rice husks and